fkupilik/MNE_ML/README.md

 The program is executable from the command line using the _main.py_ file with one argument represents the choice of classifier.
 The command has the following form:

 `python main.py <classifier>`

+The user can choose from 4 types of classifiers, so the possible variants of the command are:
+-`python main.py lda`
+-`python main.py svm`
+-`python main.py cnn`
+-`python main.py rnn`